-ENQUIRIES.
+Article 16. - ENQUIRIES.

-- I. A fee not exceeding Frcs.
-I.00 may be charged for every enquiry concerning a parcel.
+- I. A fee not exceeding Fr.
+0.60 may be charged for every enquiry concerning a parcel.
+This fee shall be collected in respect of each parcel even though the enquiry relates to several parcels posted simultaneously by the same sender and addressed to the same addressee.
 No fee shall be charged if the sender has already paid the special fee for an advice of delivery. - 2.
 Enquiries shall be admitted only within the period of one year from the day following the date of posting of the parcel. - 3.
 When an enquiry is the outcome of an irregularity in the postal service, the enquiry fee shall be refunded.